ipni/specs/reader-privacy.md

 `ProviderRecordKey` will consist of the `peerID` concatenated with `contextID`.
 Each `ProviderRecordKey` will be encrypted with a key derived from the *original* multihash value:
-`enc(peerID || contextID, MH)`, where `hash` is a hash over the value, and `||` is concatenation and `enc` is encryption over the value.
+`enc(peerID || contextID, MH)`, where `hash` is a hash over the value, and `||` is concatenation and `enc` is encryption over the value. *This notation is going to be used for the rest of the specification*.
 In order to make sense of that payload, a passive observer would need to get hold of the original multihash that isn't revealed during the communication round;
 * Using the original multihash, the client will decrypt `ProviderRecordKey`s and then calculate `hash(peerID)` for each.
 Using these hashes the client will do another lookup